 “The legislative intent of enacting Section 14(I) of the Act was to remedy the limitation of a Hindu woman who could not claim an absolute interest in the properties inherited by her but only had a life interest in the estate so inherited.”

-In this case, the Court had to determine whether, before the commencement of the Hindu Succession Act, the self-acquired property of a Hindu male will devolve onto the daughter upon the death of her father intestate by inheritance or it will devolve on to father’s brother’s son by survivorship.
+In this case, the Court had to determine whether, before the commencement of the Hindu Succession Act, the self-acquired property of a Hindu male would devolve onto the daughter upon the death of her father intestate by inheritance or it would devolve on to father’s brother’s son by survivorship.

 The Court noted that the ancient texts and commentaries written by various learned persons and even judicial pronouncements "have recognized the rights of several female heirs, the wives and the daughters being the foremost of them."

-After analysing Hindu laws, customs and judicial precedents, the Court held that the right of a widow or daughter to inherit the self-acquired property or share received in the partition of a coparcenary property of a Hindu male dying intestate is well recognized not only under the old customary Hindu Law, but also by various judicial pronouncements.
+After analyzing Hindu laws, customs, and judicial precedents, the Court held that the right of a widow or daughter to inherit the self-acquired property or share received in the partition of a coparcenary property of a Hindu male dying intestate is well recognized not only under the old customary Hindu Law but also by various judicial pronouncements.